 Division of Remediation

-The Tennessee Department of Environment and Conservation's Division of Remediation (DOR) identifies and investigates hazardous substance sites, then uses practical and effective remedies to stabilize, remediate, contain, monitor, and maintain these sites.
+The Tennessee Department of Environment and Conservation's Division of Land Protection - Remediation Branch identifies and investigates hazardous substance sites, then uses practical and effective remedies to stabilize, remediate, contain, monitor, and maintain these sites.
 These efforts minimize threats to public health, safety, and the environment.
-Below you will find information on the various duties and programs within DOR.
+Below you will find information on the various duties and programs within the Remediation Branch.

-You can request Division of Remediation records or research sites on our Records Request and Data Viewer page.
-You can also Contact Us.
+You can request Division records or research sites on our Records Request and Data Viewer page.
+You can also Contact Us

 TN Clean is a state-funded initiative managed by the Division of Remediation to remediate Non-National Priorities List (Non-NPL) sites on the Tennessee GASB 49 list.